The Road (film score)

 The Road (Original Film Score) is the film score to the 2009 film The Road directed by John Hillcoat starring Viggo Mortensen and Kodi Smit-McPhee.
-The original score is composed by Nick Cave and Warren Ellis and released through Mute Records on November 22, 2009.
+The original score was composed by Nick Cave and Warren Ellis and released through Mute Records on November 22, 2009.
 A vinyl edition of the film score was released, a decade later, on August 2, 2019.

 Background

 After scoring the award-winning music for the Western drama The Proposition (2005), the composer duo Nick Cave and Warren Ellis reunited with the director John Hillcoat for The Road.
 The score emphasizes piano and violins.
 Cave and Ellis wrote the music for the film during the production, instead of writing music during the post-production where usually composers write for a final cut.
 Ellis admitted that they watched several different cuts which varied greatly and recalled that Hillcoat had strong idea about placement and style.
 The composers associated with their norm music editor Gerard McCann.

 Ellis added that they had improvised the music multiple times in order to be flexible and suit the changes made to the film.
 He noted that in their past two films—The Proposition and The Assassination of Jesse James by the Coward Robert Ford (2007)—the editing has gone on way past the date they completed recording the music.
 However, he and Cave constantly tried to hold it back, keeping it minimal and not overloading the scenes, despite minimal issues.
 Speaking to Luke Turner of The Quietus, the interviewer noticed the piano refrain resembled Ludwig van Beethoven's Piano Sonata No. 14, though the composers denied discussing on the piece, and even though, Ellis noted that their theme "lacks the tension and resolve in that piece" and the emotional arc was much different to their score.
 They denied the resemblance, and instead their main theme was related to the journey and the father-son bonding, while the film was soaked in the mother's absence and resonated throughout the film.
 They wanted the audience to be drawn into the journey of the father-son bond and earth as its turmoil.

 Cave and Ellis completed recording the music by September 2009, three days before the film's premiere at the 66th Venice International Film Festival.
 The team and the producers listened to their recording and were pleased with their work.